mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 13:38

-From this point, the zazen you do is exactly just like a clean mirror.
-A clean mirror; you can see your life reflected in it.
-So zazen is exactly [a] mirror.
+From this point, the zazen you do is exactly like a clean mirror.
+You can see your life reflected in it, so zazen is exactly [a] mirror.
 You can see your life, and how you handled your life, or you have handled your life, how you will handle your life.
 You can see your picture.

 For instance, if you do zazen, you feel [person?].
 And then immediately something happens; that [person?] is just your life.
 Don't you think so?
 It's really your life.
 If you do zazen, you will always feel person.
 That is *not* zazen.
 You're *[unintelligible]* person.
 And also, you handled your life, just like a person.
 And also, you have handled you life, just like a person.
 And if you continue to do zazen like this, you will handle your zazen like this.
 So nothing *[unintelligible]* to say.

 ##### 15:10

-Or sometimes, lots of emotions come up: hatred, anger; you cannot stand up in zazen, such as religious zazen.
+Or sometimes, lots of emotions come up: hatred, anger; [so] you cannot stand up in zazen such as religious zazen.
 But this is really your life, don't you think so?
 It's really your life.
 That's why you can see your life through zazen.
 And then this is not your .... life in the zazen.
 It is not your life in zazen, it is your *whole* life, in the past, in the future, if you deal with your life in that way.
-So if you see your zazen with really anger, hatred, and [person?], lots of emotions: this is your life.
+So if you see your zazen with ... anger, hatred, and [boredom?], lots of emotions: this is your life.
 And also you should realize how you handled your life.
 You handled your life just like this in the past.
-And you have handled so far.
-And also you will – if you don't realize.
+And you have handled [it] so far [like this].
+And also you will [handle it like this] – if you don't realize.

 And also, sometimes, even though you don't understand what zazen is, you really believe zazen, and jump into it.
 Believing zazen is Buddha.
-This is great; so, in a sense, you can create new life.
+This is great; so, in a sense, you can create [a] new life.
 That is, in your life, you handled in the past like this, and also you have handled so far like this, and you will handle in that way.

 ##### 17:07